What Is Vestibular Migraine?

 - Brainstem stroke.
 Along with vertigo, you may also have numbness, weakness, trouble speaking, and other stroke symptoms.
 If you have any of these symptoms, or if you have new vertigo that has not been diagnosed, get emergency help right away.

 There’s no specific medication for vestibular migraines.
 Your doctor will prescribe different drugs to stop an attack when it happens.
 This is called abortive therapy.

 - Triptans.
 Take these migraine meds at the first sign of headache symptoms.

 - If you have frequent or disabling vestibular migraines, your doctor may try drugs similar to traditional migraine prevention meds.
-You take these regularly to reduce the severity or frequency of the headaches.
-These include seizure medicines, blood pressure medicines (like beta blockers and calcium channel blockers), and some antidepressants.
+You take these regularly to make the headaches less severe or less frequent.
+These include seizure medicines, blood pressure medicines (like beta-blockers and calcium channel blockers), and some antidepressants.
 CGRP inhibitors are a new class of preventive medicine that your doctor may recommend if other medicines don’t help.